 The conclusion of your précis should restate the main idea.
 It should have a summary of everything and avoid making any personal judgments on the original piece.

 So, you get a prompt like this one from your English 1102 class:

-OBJECTIVE: Practice summarizing evidence and conclusions of academic articles in the rhetorical précis format in order to, ultimately, compose an annotated bibliography using sources that pertain to a topic of your interest.
+OBJECTIVE: Practice summarizing evidence and conclusions of academic articles in the rhetorical précis format to, ultimately, compose an annotated bibliography using sources that pertain to a topic of your interest.

 PART I: précis

-You first wonder what you should do, how you can start, and how you are going to complete the paper.
-Okay, instead of panicking, follow these eight steps and write a rhetorical précis that appeals to your professor : one they will forever use as an example.
+You first wonder what you should do, how you can start, and how you will complete the paper.
+Instead of panicking, follow these eight steps and write a rhetorical précis that appeals to your professor : one they will forever use as an example.
 So how do you get to do it step-by-step?
-Here is how to proceed writing your précis:
+Here is how to proceed with writing your précis:

-Ensure that you read the assigned readings and you understand the essence of each article.
-In other words, what is the central argument, as it relates to the theme being discussed in class?
+Ensure that you read the assigned readings and understand each article's essence.
+In other words, what is the central argument related to the theme discussed in class?

 Annotate or mark the text as you read.
 Here is where you highlight the major points that stick out.
-You can do this by underline or highlight the most important points in the original text.
-If you are reading using PDF readers, you can take advantage of the power to highlight and add notes.
+You can do this by underlining or highlight the most important points in the original text.
+If you are reading using PDF readers, you can use the power to highlight and add notes.
 It helps you knit together the thesis of the author.

-If there is evidence used by the author or novel words, take a keen interest and look them up.
+If the author or novel words use evidence, take a keen interest and look them up.
 Also, study the statistics used to corroborate facts in the text.

-Collect these highlighted passages in point-form.
-Write a list of two or three main ideas that the essays, articles, or the original pieces have in common.
+Collect these highlighted passages in point form.
+Write a list of two or three main ideas the essays, articles, or original pieces share.

 Provide one to two sentence summaries of each paragraph from the author's work.
 If it is a long text, divide it into sections or chapters and give a summary.
 For a précis on a novel, division by chapter would be prudent.